David R. Williams (scientist): Education

 Originally educated in theology and ministry at Caribbean Union College and Andrews University, Williams then studied public health and sociology.
 Williams holds a Master of Public Health from Loma Linda University and an MA and PhD in sociology from the University of Michigan.

 Career

-From 1986-1992, Williams taught at Yale University, where he held appointments in both sociology and public health.
+From 1986 to 1992, Williams taught at Yale University, where he held appointments in both sociology and public health.

-In 1992 Williams joined the faculty of the University of Michigan, where his positions included Harold Cruse Collegiate Professor of Sociology, a senior research scientist at the Institute of Social Research, and a Professor of Epidemiology in the School of Public Health.
+In 1992, Williams joined the faculty of the University of Michigan, where his positions included Harold Cruse Collegiate Professor of Sociology, a senior research scientist at the Institute of Social Research, and a professor of epidemiology in the School of Public Health.

-In 2006 Williams joined Harvard as the Norman Professor of Public Health.
+In 2006, Williams joined Harvard as the Norman Professor of Public Health.

 Williams was a senior research advisor for the 2008 PBS documentary series "Unnatural Causes: Is Inequality Making Us Sick".
 His 2016 TED Talk entitled "How Racism Makes Us Sick" has been translated into 18 languages and has been viewed over 1 million times.

 Research

 Williams' research focuses on how social factors such as education, income, and race affect physical and mental health.
 He is also known for his research on the health effects of racial discrimination.

+According to Harvard University, ScholarGPS, recognized Williams in 2023 as the leading scholar for citations in African American studies.